Cry for You (September song)

-"Cry for You", released as "Cry for You (You'll Never See Me Again)" on Hard2Beat, is a song by Swedish singer Petra Marklund, performing as September, from her second studio album In Orbit (2005).
+"Cry for You" (released as "Cry for You (You'll Never See Me Again)" on the Hard2Beat record label) is a song by Swedish singer Petra Marklund, performing as September, from her second studio album In Orbit (2005).
 It was released in Sweden on 29 November 2006 as the third and final single from the album.
 The single version was also included on her third studio album Dancing Shoes (2007) as a bonus track, and it was released as a single from her various compilation albums that were released in Europe.
 Musically, "Cry for You" is a dance-pop and euro-pop track, with its lyrics being about getting out of a relationship.